Dr. Susan Haddox

 Title: Associate Professor of Philosophy and Religious Studies

-Teaches: Religious Studies
+Courses Taught: Religious Studies

 As an undergraduate student, I majored in biology, chemistry and biochemistry and minored in music.
 Every time I had space for an elective, the courses that sounded most interesting to me were in religion, so I ended up with a religion minor as well.
 I went to graduate school for biology, but I realized it wasn’t where I was supposed to be, so I left after finishing a master’s degree and went to seminary and then on for doctorate degree in Hebrew Bible.
 My love of Hebrew led me to studying the Bible as my specialty.

 My book Metaphor and Masculinity in Hosea was published last year, which was rewarding.
 It’s always a thrill to read an article or go to a presentation and see my work cited because it means I’ve become part of the scholarly conversation in my field.
+I am also President of the Eastern Great Lakes Biblical Society.

 I like to bring music and art into the classroom when possible to help students think about interpreting texts.
 In some of my classes I also use film.
 I use exercises in which students compare texts in small groups.
 I introduce students to different approaches to the text by having them read and present a variety of articles.
 Probably my favorite assignment for students is a creative interpretation of a biblical text.